1 Day Hyderabad to Srisailam Road Trip

 Hyderabad to Bijapur Road Trip

 You can also extend the trip to Aihole and Pattadakal which are UNESCO World Heritage Sites for their temples.
-These beautiful temples are from the 7-8th century and are some of the most beautiful temples you would have visited.
+These beautiful temples are from the 7th to 8th century and are some of the most beautiful temples you would have visited.
 Read more about my Hyderabad to Bijapur road trip.

 Pune & Panchgani